Rhinoceros iguana: Diet

-The rhinoceros iguana, like most Cyclura species, is primarily herbivorous, consuming leaves, flowers, berries, and fruits from different plant species.
+The rhinoceros iguana, like most Cyclura species, is primarily herbivorous, consuming leaves, flowers, seeds, berries, and fruits from different plant species.
 A study in 2000 by Dr Allison Alberts of the San Diego Zoo revealed that seeds passing through the digestive tracts of Cyclura species germinate more rapidly than those that do not.
 These seeds in the fruits consumed by cycluras have an adaptive advantage by sprouting before the end of very short rainy seasons.
 The rhinoceros iguana is also an important means of distributing these seeds to new areas (particularly when females migrate to nesting sites) and, as the largest native herbivores of their island's ecosystem, they are essential for maintaining the balance between climate and vegetation.
-Rhinoceros iguanas do appear to be opportunistic carnivores, as individual animals have been observed eating small lizards, snakes, and insects.
+Rhinoceros iguanas do appear to be opportunistic carnivores, as individual animals have been observed eating small lizards, snakes, land crabs, insects, and carrion (especially dead birds and fish).